 Financial information is part of the Council's Performance Management Framework with the General Fund and Housing Revenue Account (HRA) financial performance regularly reported to Council.
 This section summarises our financial performance for 2020/21.
-Full details of the Councils financial performance was reported to Council on 29 June 21 and are available on the Council's website Council Meeting 29 June 2021.
+Full details of the Councils financial performance was reported to Council on 29 June 21 and is available on the Council's website.